mpv-player/mpv/DOCS/man/en/options.rst

         Disable property expansion and special handling of ``$`` for the rest of the string.

+--status-msg=<string>
+    Print out a custom string during playback instead of the standard status line.
+Expands properties.
+See ``--playing-msg``.

 --playlist=<filename>
     Play files according to a playlist file (ASX, Winamp, SMIL, or one-file-per-line format).